 So what does growth look like at TechnologyAdvice?
 We believe that growth is multifaceted.
 It’s not just about a paycheck.
 It’s about your ability to grow your professional skills, to grow your level of responsibility, and to grow personally in the process.

 We believe that growth requires engagement in continuous learning.

 Whether it’s reading a book for professional development, engaging in networking opportunities, attending conferences, or getting advanced training, our team continues to embrace learning.
-We’re even willing to give up our offices for the sake of communication.
 To us, growing professionally looks like all these things because they all involve a team member taking advantage an opportunity to learn and grow.

 We believe that growth includes increasing your scope of responsibility.

 Your title doesn’t have to change in order for you to grow in a position.
 It’s important to continue pushing yourself by taking on new responsibilities and asking yourself if the skills you are gaining each day are helping to progress your career.
 “Magic often happens when you leave your your comfort zone”Magic often happens when you leave your your comfort zone.
 It’s not always easy or quickly apparent, but trying new things usually makes you realize you can do more than you ever thought you could.
 In doing so, you’ve positioned yourself to grow in ways you probably never thought were possible.
 We believe in this so much that many of our current full-time team members started as interns, including our current COO.